gavinlyonsrepo/gavinlyonsrepo.github.io/README.md

 Copyright (C) 2017 Gavin Lyons
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md in documentation section for more details
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation.
+[GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)